Mr. Big (American band): Reunion and new albums (2009–2017)

-Death of Pat Torpey, hiatus and reunion with new drummer (2018–present)
+Death of Pat Torpey, farewell tour with new drummer, and Ten (2018–2025)

 On February 7, 2018, drummer Pat Torpey died from complications of Parkinson's disease at the age of 64.
 His last show took place at the Wulfrun Hall in Wolverhampton on November 23, 2017.
 A memorial show took place on May 23, 2018, at The Canyon in Agoura Hills, California, with former member Richie Kotzen as a special guest.
 The all-star finale of "To Be With You" included, among others, Matt Sorum, Dave Amato, Ricky Phillips, Keith St John, Prescott Niles, Kelly Keagy, Jeff Scott Soto, Ace Von Johnson and Gregg Bissonette.

 In October 2018, Eric Martin said in interview with Friday NI Rocks that the band was in the process of planning their at-that-time possible next and final album.
 According to Martin, once the band was done with its commitments, they would subsequently disband: "Yeah, that's the last hurrah – that's it.
 It feels a little uncomfortable to keep going without Pat Torpey."
 However this never materialized and the band entered a state of hibernation with band members devoting time to other projects.
 In January 2021, Billy Sheehan said that the band was still together, "[...]but, as you know, sadly we lost our drummer, and we don't have any plan at this point for anything.
 We'll just let nature take its course.
 At some point, maybe we'll do something again.
 We don't know.
 Maybe me and Paul, maybe me and Eric, maybe Eric and Paul, maybe us with a different drummer — it could be anything — but we have not discussed it at all, and we're just kind of letting it go."
 He also expressed dissatisfaction with Defying Gravity, claiming there was "mastering problem [...that] made the LP unlistenable."
 He went on to say that "the label ruined the record" by insisting on having the album and "putting it out when it's not ready.
 If we had another day to get it to proper mastering and get it done right, it would have been fine.
 'Cause I was there for the final mixes — I went in there every day and listened to mixes.
 Pat was there with us too.
 We went through the mixes, and they were sounding great.
 And, unfortunately, we got screwed."